Unit 2 Ferry Wharf

 Customs technology is a key area that is continuously developing.
 With the majority of businesses operating with manual functions, there is still a large shift of activity in the automation of customs processes.
 Whether it’s the digitisation of collecting / safeguarding customs duties, controlling the flow of goods, or creating secure activity around cross-border trade, there are a multitude of platforms available to those who look to transform their operations.

 The automation of more time consuming tasks could ultimately create frictionless movement of goods and services across borders.
 There have been large developments around blockchain technology as well as new software platforms arising in specific industries like e-Commerce.
-Although there are well known customs technology available, like CHIEF or CDS, this can still be labeled as an up and coming area for career development.
+Although there are well known customs technology available, like CHIEF or CDS, this can still be labelled as an up and coming area for career development.

 So, what does this mean for professionals in this field?